AudienseCo/haiku/views/markdown/forms.md

 ## Radio Buttons

 Radio buttons have a custom style too.
-Use here a markup similar to the one used in checkboxes, with an id for the input element and a label referring to it.
+Use here a markup similar to the one used in checkboxes.

 {{ component('components/forms/radio-buttons.html') }}